HelloWorldFam/UBCExplorer/README.md

 git clone https://github.com/HelloWorldFam/BCS-Course-Selector.git
 ```

 The directory of importance is the `bcs-dashboard`.
 Change directory into this directory and run the installation script.
-The `bcs-landing-page` is a separate directory for the landing page specifically found on `ubcexplorer.io/bcs`
+The `bcs-landing-page` is a separate directory for the landing page and is no longer in use.
+The landing page used is moved to `bcs-dashboard/src/pages/landingpage`

 ```
 cd bcs-dashboard